-If you suspect you are infected, please keep extra distance to the people around you (2 meters) and consider wearing a mask.
+If you suspect you are infected, please keep extra distance to the people around you (2 meters) and wear a mask.
+Please isolate until you are able to be tested.
 Please wear a mask to the testing facility.

-If you suspect you are infected, please contact your doctor.
-They will refer you to a test.
+If you suspect you are infected, please book an appointment for a test.
 The test is free.

 If you have been with people who have tested positive, you may want to also have a test to make sure you are not also infected.
-You do not need to contact your doctor for this.
 This test is also free.

 As a volunteer or host family connected to Dansk ICYE, we expect you to contact us as soon as possible if you test positive for COVID-19 on arrival or during your stay.